CEHS-research/Quant_I/docs/00-install.md

 ![](img/hex/rmarkdown-200x232.png)

 > `R Markdown` documents are fully reproducible.
 Use a productive **notebook** interface to weave together narrative text and code to produce elegantly formatted output.
-Use multiple languages including R, Python, and SQL.
+Use multiple languages including R, Python, and SQL [@R-rmarkdown].

 ![](img/hex/knitr-200x232.png)

-> `knitr` is an engine for dynamic report generation with R. It is a package in the statistical programming language R that enables integration of **R code** into LaTeX, LyX, HTML, Markdown, AsciiDoc, and **text** documents.
+> `knitr` is an engine for dynamic report generation with R. It is a package in the statistical programming language R that enables integration of **R code** into LaTeX, LyX, HTML, Markdown, AsciiDoc, and **text** documents [@R-knitr].

 -------------------------------

 ## Software Programs {-}

-You will need to download and install THREE programs to create dynamic reports in R.
+You will need to download and install THREE programs to create dynamic reports in.

 ![](img/Rlogo_200.png)